marianogg9/nginx_proxy/README.md

 ## How is it installed?
 - Clone this repo.
 - Run nginx.sh script.
   - what it does?
-Installs the following packages: git wget gcc openssl-devel libssl-dev pcre-devel and of course nginx from.
+Installs the following packages: git wget gcc openssl-devel libssl-dev pcre-devel and of course, Nginx.
   - and then what?
 It compiles VTS module.

 ## How is it run?